University of Massachusetts Amherst Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-College Factual ranked UMass Amherst as #118 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
+UMass Amherst is ranked #131 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
 This puts it in the top 10% of all schools in the nation.

 Is It Hard to Get Into UMass Amherst?